 Hi, I said.
 I can’t dance, you said.
 You told me your name, I didn’t hear you.
 I told you I had no girlfriends, you didn’t believe me.
 Why doesn’t anybody else dance?
 We danced for them because this floor is ours and you mine.

 I still don’t hear your name.
 You said you like tall guys.
 Is that what Spanish girls like?
-Your lips burned all of the fire we had for the night into mine, and I swept you across the bar because I could.
-Your friends don’t understand, so they rushed us from behind.
+Your lips burned all the fire of the night into mine, and I swept you across the bar because I could.
+Your friends don’t understand and rush us from behind.
 You are too attractive for them anyways.
 Now they insist you leave with them, and you can’t say no.

 When I finally whip it out you are amazed.
 Is that T9?
-You hadn’t seen a flip phone since High School, so I make you write your name.
+You hadn’t seen a flip phone since High School, so you write your name.
 Beatrixe.
 You didn’t mean to spell it like that but now I have something to work with.
-You pressed your lips to mine and were gone; it took you longer to write your name.
+You pressed your lips to mine and were gone.
+It took you longer to write your name.